AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-catalog-data-sync.md

 ## Affected products and versions

 * Adobe Commerce 2.4.x with Live Search extension installed
+* Adobe Commerce 2.4.4 with Live Search extension installed
+<---- not clear to me if issue in MSKB-2992 is specific to 2.4.4 or can be on any 2.4.x version >

 ## Issue

 Your catalog data is not synchronized correctly, or a new product was added but does not appear in search results.
+You may also get the following error in the `var/log/exception.log`

+`Magento_LiveSearch: An error occurred in search backend. {"result":{"errors":[{"message":"Exception while fetching data (/productSearch) : No index was found for this request"}]}}`

 >[!NOTE]
 >